CraigGin/PDEKoopman2/README.md

 #### num_shifts and num_shifts_middle

 The parameter num_shifts controls the number of time steps that the network predicts forward in time when calculating the prediction loss.
-In the paper, each trajectory contains 51 time steps (the initial condition and M=50 steps forward in time).
+In the paper, each trajectory contains 51 time steps (the initial condition and M = 50 steps forward in time).
 We used num_shifts = 50.
-The only time in the trajectory that can be evaluated up to 50 steps forward in time (given the data) is the initial condition.
+Because the data contains 51 time steps, only the initial condition has labels for the prediction 50 steps forward in time.
 Therefore, only the initial condition was used for prediction and we evaluated the prediction accuracy for 1 to 50 steps forward in time.
 This is given by the loss function (see Equation 2.18):

 ![L4](https://latex.codecogs.com/svg.latex?L_4%20%3D%20%5Cfrac%7B1%7D%7BN%7D%20%5Csum_%7Bj%3D1%7D%5E%7BN%7D%20%5Cfrac%7B1%7D%7BM%7D%20%5Csum_%7Bp%3D1%7D%5E%7BM%7D%20%5Cfrac%7B%5Cleft%5ClVert%20%5Cmathbf%7Bu%7D%5Ej_p%20-%20%5Cvarphi_d%28%5Cmathbf%7BK%7D%5Ep%5Cvarphi_e%28%5Cmathbf%7Bu%7D%5Ej_0%29%20%5Cright%5CrVert_2%5E2%7D%7B%5Cleft%5ClVert%20%5Cmathbf%7Bu%7D%5Ej_p%20%5Cright%5CrVert_2%5E2%7D.)

 where M = 50.

 However, the code also gives the option to predict fewer time steps into the future.
 Suppose you choose num_shifts = 10.
-Then the first 41 time points (i.e. M-num_shifts+1) in each trajectory can be evaluated up to 10 steps forward in time from the data.
+Then the first 41 time points (i.e. M-num_shifts+1) in each trajectory have labels up to 10 steps forward in time in the data.
 So for each trajectory, the network would predict 1 to 10 time steps into the future for the first 41 time steps.
 The loss function in this case is:

 ![numshifts10](https://latex.codecogs.com/gif.latex?L_4%20%3D%20%5Cfrac%7B1%7D%7BN%7D%20%5Csum_%7Bj%3D1%7D%5E%7BN%7D%20%5Cfrac%7B1%7D%7B10%7D%20%5Csum_%7Bp%3D1%7D%5E%7B10%7D%20%5Cfrac%7B1%7D%7B41%7D%20%5Csum_%7Bi%3D0%7D%5E%7B40%7D%20%5Cfrac%7B%5Cleft%5ClVert%20%5Cmathbf%7Bu%7D%5Ej_%7Bp&plus;i%7D%20-%20%5Cvarphi_d%28%5Cmathbf%7BK%7D%5Ep%5Cvarphi_e%28%5Cmathbf%7Bu%7D%5Ej_i%29%20%5Cright%5CrVert_2%5E2%7D%7B%5Cleft%5ClVert%20%5Cmathbf%7Bu%7D%5Ej_%7Bp&plus;i%7D%20%5Cright%5CrVert_2%5E2%7D.)